markostanimirovic/re-action/README.md

 ```

 There are three presentational components: `header`, `body` and `footer`.
 They don't contain any business
 logic.
-So, data and actions are passed as input parameters.
+So, data and functions are passed as input parameters.

 ```clojure
 (defn container []